 - The employee or student is showing signs of increased distress, strain, or anxiety.

-- A sudden change in an employee or student's demeanor or academic/work performance that correlates to the period they have been working from home.
+- A sudden change in an employee or student's demeanour or academic/work performance that correlates to the period they have been working from home.

 If a student or employee discloses violence at home, be sure to respond in a supportive way.
 Remember to respect their confidentiality; do not disclose any details to anyone without permission.
 Let the employee or student know, you want to support them by connecting them to the right resources who can help look at their options and safety planning.